 Fishing Lake Wendouree

-The lake is relatively shallow and most parts are around 2 metres deep or so.
+The lake is relatively shallow and most parts are around 2 metres deep or less.

 The water is generally crystal clear, but the lake has issues with the weed growth.